openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 ============ =======================

-Furthest into the future, in seconds, that a mass upgrade may be scheduled.
-A time beyond it is rejected with *The scheduled time cannot be more than 180 days in the future.*, catching dates entered by mistake.
+Furthest into the future, in seconds, that a mass upgrade may be scheduled, catching dates entered by mistake.
+The validation bound and its error message are derived from the configured value: with the default of 15552000 seconds the message reads *The scheduled time cannot be more than 180 days in the future.*

 The Beat task that launches due scheduled upgrades (``execute_scheduled_upgrades``) is registered in the deployment's own